The New Yorker Union

 In 2021, The New Yorker Union secured its first historic collective-bargaining agreement for its members, boosting wages and improving worker protections across the magazine.
 That contract expired in June 2024.
-After six months of bargaining, the New Yorker Union has unanimously ratified a robust successor agreement that builds on the legacy of our first contract.
+After six months of bargaining, the New Yorker Union unanimously ratified a robust successor agreement that builds on the legacy of our first contract.

 Throughout the bargaining process, our members were united.
 We worked together, tirelessly, building to a credible and unanimous strike threat.
 We thank those who have stood with us throughout this process, including staff and contributing writers, whose support in the final days of these negotiations were critical in achieving this contract.